Laurence Jackson School

 Laurence Jackson School is a coeducational secondary school located in Guisborough, North Yorkshire, England.
 It has a capacity of 1,250 pupils.

 The school's headteacher is Catherine Juckes.

 A 2019 Ofsted inspection judged Laurence Jackson School as inadequate in all aspects, including achievement, teaching, behaviour of pupils, leadership and overall effectiveness.
+As of 2024 the school's Ofsted rating has improved to "Good" in all areas.
 Laurence Jackson School joined the Vision Academy Trust in 2020.

 New building

 In 2014 it was confirmed that a state-of-the-art new school building would replace the ageing facility then in place.
 In May 2014 Miller Construction was contracted for the design and construction of the school as well as maintenance and life-cycle services for 25 years.

 The build was then taken over by the Priority School Building Programme (PSBP) and the new building, built by Galliford Try, was open to students in September 2016.
+In November 2016 a brand-new artificial football pitch was opened by then Middlesbrough FC player Ben Gibson.